Cassian-J/API_yplanning/README.md

-# LocateThis API
+# yplanning API

-A location-based API built with Go, featuring JWT authentication and Swagger documentation.
+Development of a dedicated API for managing collaborative schedules, enabling the identification of shared time slots between multiple users.
+The API integrates a secure authentication system based on JWT and interactive documentation generated with Swagger.

-**Contributors:** Jeremy, Cassian, Kelyan, and Godwin
+**Contributors:** Mathis and Cassian

 ---